KhronosGroup/KTX-Software/BUILDING.md

 > **Note:**
 >
-> When linking to the static library, make sure to
+> When linking to the static library not using a CMake build, make sure to
 > define `KHRONOS_STATIC` before including KTX header files.
+This is
-> This is especially important on Windows.
+> especially important on Windows.
+CMake defines this macro when building
+> apps that will be linked to the static library.

 If you want the Basis Universal encoders in `libktx` to use OpenCL add `-D BASISU_SUPPORT_OPENCL=ON` to the CMake configure command.
 In this case